 Talk to your doctor or pharmacist if you suspect one of your medications is causing you to feel dizzy.
 That can be a sign you need to make adjustments to the dose or the type of drug.

-If you don't drink enough fluids, you can become dehydrated.
+If you don't drink enough fluids, or the right fluids, you can become dehydrated.
+Too much alcohol or caffeine can leave you dehydrated.
 Too little fluid in your system makes it hard for your brain and body to work right, which can lead to dizziness.

 Of course, you can't drink water in your sleep.
 But, if you skimp on water and other liquids for several hours before bedtime, you might be especially dehydrated in the morning.
 Certain medications, like heart medicine, put you at an even higher risk of dehydration.